TempleLin/MyNWjsTemplate/README.md

     Set "main" and "window" attributes accordingly under src/package.json.

 To run in development mode, "npm run dev" in terminal.
 To build, "npm run prod" in terminal.
+(Not done.
+Only for development build.)
+For confirmed final distribution, see final_packaging.pdf for tutorial.

 Tutorial resource used: https://www.youtube.com/watch?v=5UsGnjPYxLU